DrCpp/DrMock/docs/samples/mock.md

 specified by the user.
 If you've already installed `DrMockGenerator`, try removing the `GENERATOR` argument.

-A detailed documentation may be found at the end of the subsection.
+A detailed documentation may be found in [DrMockModule documentation](#drmockmodule-documentation).

 Let's now see how mock objects are used in tests.
 First, take a look at `tests/CMakeLists.txt`.